 In his bestselling book, The 7 Habits of Highly Effective People, Covey explains that one essential habit everyone should learn is seeking first to understand and then to be understood.

 In fact, I mentioned this point in other articles as well because — at least for me — listening with the intent to understand is the foundation upon which you can build healthy relationships.

-Learn to slow down and listen to your partner to understand them, before even thinking of what you need to say; relationships are not about what you need, they’re all about mutual respect and understanding each other.
+Learn to slow down and listen to your partner to understand them.
+Do it before even thinking of what you need to say; relationships are not about what you need, they’re all about mutual respect and understanding each other.

 When you make your partner feel understood, you are opening a communication channel that was probably closed or where your voice somehow didn’t fit.